bobleesj/nelder-mead-force-field-optimizer/README.md

 | 5 | -9.103852     | -9.103852    |

 ## 4. Finding Minimum of Flexible Water Model for Dimer
-The second application of the Nelder-Mead algorithm was determining the bond lenghts, bond angles, and inter-atomic distances based on the Furgerson flexible water model [1] for 2 water molecules.
+The second application of the Nelder-Mead algorithm was determining the bond lenghts, bond angles, and inter-atomic distances based on the Fergurson flexible water model [1] for 2 water molecules.

 ### 4.1 Introduction to Flexible Water Model
 The optimization is performed using the Nelder-Mead algorithm to minimize the Ferguson potential energy function, which is a custom potential function combining bond stretching, angle bending, Lennard-Jones, and Coulombic interactions with the following equation.

 <img src="./img/flexible_water_model_equation.png" alt="drawing" width="500"/>

-The parameters used in the above equation are tabualted as the following.
+The parameters used in the above equation are tabulated as the following.

 | Parameter | Value       | Description                             | Units                   |
 |-----------|-------------|-----------------------------------------|-------------------------|